– Recieve the latest sustainability market trends, our customers & their incredible work, and news at Normative.

 After calculating its full emissions with Normative, Norican unlocked a variety of business and sustainability benefits.

-The business used its emissions data as the foundation for its climate targets, which it then submitted to the Science-Based Targets initiative (SBTi).
+The business used its emissions data as the foundation for its climate targets, which it then submitted to the Science-Based Targets initiative (SBTi) with support from Normative.
+In August 2023, Norican became the first business in its industry to earn approval on its climate targets from SBTi.

-Science-based targets lend credibility and add accountability to Norican’s sustainability efforts and show potential customers, employees, and investors that Norican is taking its climate responsibilities seriously.
+The validation of Norican’s science-based targets adds credibility and accountability to its sustainability efforts and demonstrates to potential customers, employees, and investors that Norican is taking its climate responsibilities seriously.

 Emissions data has also proven valuable in winning contracts.
 Customers were increasingly asking for Norican’s emissions, for use in sustainability reports or procurement requirements.
 Norican can now meet these requests with the comprehensive, accurate emissions inventory it generated using Normative.